 Table 5.
-Participants respondin g to self-stigma and perceived-stigma questions at baseline and l completion rubic ji i di depunds i esponani S to sen sugna ana percented sugnid questions de busenne une completion
+Participants responding to self-stigma and perceived-stigma questions at baseline and completion

-BASELINE COMPLETION SELF-STIGMA 98 (Target males 37) 47 (Target males 21) 48% (Target males 57%) PERCEIVED-STIGMA 420 (Target males 108) 193 (Target males 57) 46% (Target males 53%)
+BASELINE COMPLETION SELF-STIGMA 98 (TARGET males 37) 47 (TARGET males 21) 48% (TARGET males 57%) PERCEIVED-STIGMA 420 (TARGET males 108) 193 (TARGET males 57) 46% (TARGET males 53%)

 Table 5 shows the number of participants from each group that completed the baseline measure of the SOSS and how many went on to complete the SOSS at the end of the intervention.
 All participants were required to complete the perceived-stigma version of the SOSS.
 Only participants who had attempted suicide or had thoughts of taking their life were required to complete the self-stigma version of the SOSS.
-Among the male target group, 57% who completed the baseline self-stigma assessment went on to complete the assessment at the end of the intervention.
-53% of target males completing the perceived-stigma questions at baseline went on to complete the assessment at the end of the intervention.
+Among the male TARGET group, 57% who completed the baseline self-stigma assessment went on to complete the assessment at the end of the intervention.
+53% of TARGET males completing the perceived-stigma questions at baseline went on to complete the assessment at the end of the intervention.
 Lower completion rates were seen for the broader participant group, with 48% completing the self-stigma SOSS at baseline and at completion and 46% completing the perceived-stigma SOSS at baseline and again at completion.
-This indicates that, although there were lower numbers of target males participants.
+This indicates that, although there were lower numbers of TARGET males participating than those outside of the TARGET group, the TARGET group maintained a higher level of engagement than other participants.

-Table 6 identifies the change from baseline to completion for the three subscales of the perceived- and selfstigma versions of the SOSS.
-No significant change in the perceived-stigma subscale was identified from baseline to completion for either the target group or when looking at participants overall.
-Similarly, no significant change in the measure of perceived-isolation/depression was identified from baseline to completion, or either the target group or when looking at participants overall.
-When looking at normalisation/glorification subscale, no differences were identified in the target group.
+Table 6 identifies the change from baseline to completion for the three subscales of the perceived- and self-stigma versions of the SOSS.
+No significant change in the perceived-stigma subscale was identified from baseline to completion for either the TARGET group or when looking at participants overall.
+Similarly, no significant change in the measure of perceived-isolation/depression was identified from baseline to completion, or either the TARGET group or when looking at participants overall.
+When looking at normalisation/glorification subscale, no differences were identified in the TARGET group.
 A significant increase was identified in mean score (Mean difference=0.17, SD=2.3, p<0.000) from baseline to completion for perceived stigma only for participants overall.